 Creating and downloading Annotations

-In this tutorial we are going to annotate an image from your own manifest using a very recently released version of the SimpleAnnotationStore.
-Once we have finished annotating we are going to test viewing and searching your annotations with a public viewer.
+In this tutorial we are going to annotate an image from your own manifest using a recently released version of the SimpleAnnotationServer.
+Once we have finished annotating we are going to view the annotations in a viewer which isn't connected to the annotation server.

 - Navigate to https://dev.gdmrdigital.com/ and click the Log in / Sign Up link.

 - This will take you to the following screen where you can choose to either login using your Google or Github accounts

 Unlike the workbench SAS doesn't write to your Google drive or GitHub account.
 The GitHub/Google methods are purely used to provide authentication to SAS with all of the data being stored on the SAS server.